Joshua Kushner: JK2

-Kushner and his brother, Jared, each own 50% of JK2 (also known as Westminster Management), a real estate management company, but Joshua is not involved with the business.
+Kushner and his brother, Jared, each own 50% of JK2 (also known as Westminster Management), a real estate management company.

 In April 2021, a Judge ruled that JK2 was found to have committed "widespread and numerous" violations of Maryland's consumer protection laws at Baltimore-area properties by collecting debts without the required licenses, charging tenants improper fees, and misrepresenting the condition of rental units.
 During the COVID-19 pandemic, JK2 filed a significant number of lawsuits against tenants for debt collection and eviction, despite an eviction moratorium being in place.

-Kushner's JK2 was also featured in an episode of Netflix's Dirty Money series titled "Slumlord Millionaire."
-The episode was based on an expose from ProPublica accusing the company of abusing tenants rights, leaving homes in disrepair, humiliating late-paying renters and suing tenants when they try and move out.
+Kushner's JK2 was also featured in an episode of Netflix's Dirty Money series titled "Slumlord Millionaire".
+The episode was based on an expose from ProPublica accusing the company of abusing tenants' rights, leaving homes in disrepair, humiliating late-paying renters, and suing tenants when they try to move out.

 Other activities

 Kushner became a minority owner of the Memphis Grizzlies after acquiring a 2.5% stake in 2019.
 In 2024, he purchased a small stake in the Miami Heat and consequently sold his stake in the Memphis Grizzlies.

-In 2024, Kushner and his wife's media company, Bedford Media, announced plans to revive Life magazine in an agreement with Dotdash Meredith, with the first print issue scheduled for early 2025.
-He also joined the board of directors of A24 Films that year.
+In 2024, Kushner and his wife Karlie Kloss's media company, Bedford Media, announced plans to revive Life magazine in an agreement with Dotdash Meredith, with the first print issue scheduled for early 2025.
+He joined the board of directors of A24 Films that year.

+Purchase of Los Angeles Lakers

+On August 12, 2026, it was reported that Kushner purchased the NBA team, the Los Angeles Lakers, along with Bob Iger for $12.5 billion.
+The businessmen were involved in expansion in Las Vegas, but pivoted to buy the Lakers from Mark Walter.
+The deal is the highest ever purchase price for a professional sports team, breaking the previous high of $10 billion set when Walter purchased the team in 2025.

+In a statement, Kushner and Iger stated, "As lifelong NBA fans, we are deeply honored for the opportunity to become stewards of the Los Angeles Lakers, one of the most iconic sports franchises in the world.
+We have immense respect for the leadership and vision of Jerry and Jeanie Buss.
+Our long-term commitment is to build on that foundation, compete at the highest level, and serve this extraordinary team, its fans, and the city of Los Angeles."